What is the Zoning Ordinance and why is it important?

 While zoning regulations are changing, the majority of the changes are to make the zoning easier to use and understand or to make the regulations consistent with provisions that already apply.
 Therefore, the effective changes to the use and development of property is limited.

-Outreach activities, including Planning Commission and public workshops, Open Houses, a Planning Commission page-turn review, and stakeholder meetings, began in January 2016 and were completed in May 2016.
-Revisions to the previous Public Review Draft were made and compiled into the Revised Draft Zoning Ordinance, which was released on January 31, 2019.
+Outreach activities, for the previous Public Review Draft, including Planning Commission and public workshops, Open Houses, a Planning Commission page-turn review, and stakeholder meetings, began in January 2016 and were completed in May 2016.
+After this outreach effort, revisions to the Public Review Draft were made and compiled into the Revised Draft Zoning Ordinance, which was released on January 31, 2019.
+In the Spring of 2019, City staff has conducted a series of public workshops with the Planning Commission, presented materials at open houses, met with City Council and the Design Review Board, and met with interested stakeholders.
+After the review of the Revised Draft, staff edited the document and released the Public Hearing Draft on August 14, 2019.
 Project documents can be found on the Documents page of this website and information on past and upcoming meetings is available on the Meetings page of this website.

 Can anyone request a meeting to discuss the new Zoning Ordinance?